apiato/documentation/docs/optional-components/events.md

 ### Usage {#usage}

-In Laravel you can create and register events in multiple way.
+In Laravel, you can create and register events in multiple way.
 Below is an example of an Event that handles itself.

 Event Class Example: